markmoxon/elite-source-code-library/versions/demo/README.md

-# Fully documented source code for the cassette version of Elite on the BBC Micro
+# Fully documented source code for the BBC Micro Elite demo

 <details>
 <summary>Links to my other software archaeology repositories</summary>